-The dataset has information on socio-demographic characteristics, income levels, doctor and hospital visits, medical procedures, expenditures on physician services, objective and subjective measures of health status (e.g. obesity, and "feels in very good health"), and consumption habits that may affect health (e.g. tobacco and alcohol consumption).
-Finally, there is also information about health insurance status of each individual.
-Most individuals are only beneficiaries of the public National Health System (84%), followed by civil servants and their dependants who are beneficiaries of ADSE (9.99%), third those with private insurance (1.7%) and lastly there are up to 5 different insurance schemes linked to the military and the police.10 We use three different variables to capture the demand for health services: 1) the number of physician visits in the previous 3 months; 2) the number of blood and urine tests in the previous 3 months; 3) whether the individual has visited the dentist in the last year.
-Importantly, a serious drawback of this dataset is not to know how many of the visits or tests were done in the private sector and how many were done in the NHS.
+The data set includes information on sociodemographic characteristics, income levels, doctor and hospital visits, medical procedures, expenditures on physician services, objective and subjective measures of health status (e.g., obesity and "feels in very good health"), and consumption habits that may affect health (e.g., tobacco and alcohol consumption).
+Finally, there is also information about the health insurance status of each individual.
+Most individuals are only beneficiaries of the public NHS (84%), followed by civil servants and their dependents who are beneficiaries of ADSE (9.99%), those with private insurance (1.7%), and those who are linked to the military and the police who have up to five different insurance schemes.11 We use three different variables to capture the demand for health services: (1) the number of physician visits in the previous 3 months; (2) the number of blood and urine tests in the previous 3 months; and (3) whether the individual has visited the dentist in the last year.
+Importantly, a serious drawback of this data set is that there is no indication of how many of the visits or tests were done in the private sector and how many were done in the NHS.

-Our working sample was obtained after dropping a few observations from the data.
-First, we dropped 7 observations corresponding to situations where the insurance status of the individual was not known.
-Second, we drop 191 observations of pregnant women whose visits to the doctor were related to the pregnancy.
-Third, we deleted observations with inconsistent answers: 14 individuals declare not to have visited the doctor in the previous 3 months but yet declare to have visited a private doctor; 19 individuals who also declare not to have gone to the doctor in 3 months but declare to have gone to their nearest health center; a total of 7 people declare not to have visited the doctor but have gone either to a public or private hospital.
-Fourth, the information about a given individual in the dataset may be provided by the individual himself, as long as older than 15 years of age, or by a different person in the household.
-We dropped 165 observations corresponding to information provided by non-family members due to potential measurement error or missing values in important variables.
+We obtain our working sample after dropping a few observations from the data.
+We drop 7 observations corresponding to situations where the insurance status of the individual was not known.
+We drop 191 observations of pregnant women whose visits to the doctor were related to the pregnancy.
+We deleted observations with inconsistent answers including 40 individuals who declare not to have visited the doctor in the previous 3 months but who also report going to a private doctor, health center, or hospital.
+Survey information may be provided by a different person in the household; therefore, to avoid potential measurement errors or missing values, we restrict our sample to observations where the individual answers for himself, which excludes minors under the age of 15 from the sample as well as another 165 observations provided by nonfamily members.
 We also dropped 2854 observations corresponding to people with special insurance status different from ADSE and the National Health System.
-These observations correspond to the military (1.09%), the police forces (1.45%), the judicial system employees and their dependants (0.29%), banking employees and their dependants (1.38%), as well as people with private insurance (1.7%).
-We decided to delete all these insurance types from the control group for two reasons: first, because the insurance coverage and copayments may differ from the rest of the control group, which may affect the beneficiaries behavior.
-Second, there may be non-observable variables correlated with the insurance type that may also affect individuals' behavior.
+These observations correspond to the military (1.09%), the police forces (1.45%), the judicial system employees and their dependents (0.29%), banking employees and their dependents (1.38%), as well as people with private insurance (1.7%).
+We decided to delete all these insurance types from the control group because the insurance coverage and copayments may differ from the rest of the control group, which may affect the beneficiaries' behavior, and because there may be non-observable variables correlated with the insurance type that may also affect individuals' behavior.

-10The data also contains information regarding the risks covered by the insurance plan for those individuals who declare having an insurance.
-Only 4.77% of the respondents declare having an insurance, which reflects a lack of understanding of the health system.
+11The data also contain information regarding the risks covered by the insurance plan for those individuals who declare having insurance.
+Only 4.77% of the respondents declare having insurance, which reflects a lack of understanding of the health system.

-Finally, we restrict the sample to observations where the individual answers for himself.
-This excludes minors from the sample.
 We also delete observations with missing values on the exogenous variables used.
-In the case we wish to include a variable with too many missing values such as the daily wine consumption (in litres) we create a dummy variable (winens) that equals one whenever the variable wine is missing, and zero otherwise.
-Altogether, our working samples range from 21151 to 21908 observations.
+In the case we wish to include a variable with too many missing values such as the daily wine consumption (in litres), we create a dummy variable (winens) that equals one whenever the variable wine is missing, and zero otherwise.
+Altogether, our working samples range from 21, 151 to 21, 908 observations.

-4 Preliminary and Exploratory analysis of the data
+4 Preliminary and exploratory analysis of the data